dragonwocky/skink/README.md

 - `BAN_MEMBERS`: for banning users with the `ban` command and unbanning them with the `pardon` command.
 - `KICK_MEMBERS`: for banning users with the `kick` command.

-#### Feature Ideas
+#### Feature Ideas (aka TODO list)

-- Economy system.
 - Rooms: when enabled by mods, users can run `room` and create a channel in a set category named after them, having complete moderation over that channel.
-- Games: Hangman, Noughts & Crosses, Connect4, Battles
+- Games: Hangman, Noughts & Crosses, Connect4, Battles.
-- Tags (custom commands)
+- Tags (custom commands).
 - Ranks/experience system.
 Including decay, roles based on position not just level, maybe way to "battle" other users for their xp?
-- Starboard (add x starred msgs to x channel)
+- Starboard (add x starred msgs to x channel).
-- Pets
+- Pets.

 ### Known Issues

-- ?
+- Cleverbot responds too slowly.
+- Numerous response messages are ugly and/or either too generic or not generic enough.

 ### Contributing